ethereum/populus/docs/dev_cycle.part-01.rst

 .. note::

-    If a contract has a fallback function, and you should assume it has one, then just sending Ether to a contract invokes code execution.
+    If a contract has a fallback function, any transaction or sending of ether to an address with code will result in it's code being invoked.

 **Payable**:
 ``function donate(uint usd_rate) public payable nonZeroValue {...}`` and ``function () payable {...}`` use the *payable*